masato1122/auto-kappa/README.md

 Citation
 ---------

-Please cite the following paper, as well as papers in the references, when using Auto-kappa.
+Please cite the following paper, as well as related papers in the references, when using auto-kappa.

-- M. Ohnishi, et al., ...
-(2025).
+- M. Ohnishi, et al., "Database and deep-learning scalability of anharmonic phonon properties by automated brute-force first-principles calculations", ([arXiv:2504.21245](https://arxiv.org/abs/2504.21245)) (2025).

 References
 -----------